fengm/geoengine/data_layers.md

 * __zambia_reg_sin_30m_err.zip__: 30m resolution probility map for Zambia.

-## 500m resolution aggregated percentage maps
+## 500 m resolution aggregated percentage maps

 Value range of the layers are between 0 to 100, representing 0% to 100%.